-Lauren Racusin has built her career on strategically investing in cities to improve urban life.
+Lauren Racusin, AICP has built her career on strategically investing in cities to improve urban life.
 She has worked on strategic planning and policy initiatives across Latin America, Asia, as well as North America.

 Before joining the Urban Planning Practice at Bloomberg Associates, Lauren was the Deputy Director for Empire State Development in New York City where she advanced economic development initiatives across New York State.
 She structured and negotiated the State’s discretionary incentives to induce business expansion, retention, and attraction projects in New York City that were in concert with the State’s long-term strategic goals.
 Lauren previously worked at the Hudson Square Business Improvement District on urban planning and capital projects.
 She was responsible for the creation and execution of HSC’s $27 million streetscape improvement plan via an innovative public-private partnership.
 She also oversaw the organization’s $3 million Green Infrastructure Program and managed the $7 million redevelopment of Soho Square.
 Additionally, Lauren has consulted on planning and architecture projects in Rio de Janeiro, Brazil and Dubrovnik, Croatia, as well as Lima, Peru with the U.S. Embassy in Peru.